 For academics: research design to study the gender dimension in financial markets

-We explain below how we used market simulations for our research article Stock Market Reaction to Female CEO Nominations: Is the Market Gendered?
+We explain below how we used market simulations for our research article Is Gender in the Pocket of Investors?
+Identifying Gender Bias Towards CEOs with a Lab Experiment .

 To test the hypothesis that the market is ‘gendered’, we design a simulation-based lab experiment where participants trade their portfolio (cash and stocks) on a company and react to the news flow, which is a series of events about the company that may unfold during the day.
 Among these events, the focus of this research is on the following gender-related event: the announcement of the next CEO, who in the simulations, may be either a man or a woman.
 By randomizing the CEO gender at the launch of the simulation, following the CEO announcement, we can identify the participants’ trading reactions according to the CEO gender.
 The participants’ trading decision to buy or sell stocks signals their beliefs or expectations regarding the new CEO’s impact on future firm performance.